cirosantilli/linux-cheat/net/apache.md

     Satisfy all
     </Files>

-Order says: first process all allow directives, then all deny directives. since deny came last, it has precedence.
+Order says: first process all allow directives, then all deny directives.
+Since `Deny` came last, it has precedence.

 ##Directory

-acts on local filesystem
+Acts on local filesystem

     <Directory /var/web/dir1>
     Options +Indexes